Vantiq/vantiq-extension-sources/camelAssemblies/README.md

     * The `CAMEL` source implementation type.
     * The Vantiq _schema_ used for the _structured messages_ used to interact with the source.
     * A deployment procedure used to deploy the connector to Kubernetes via a Vantiq K8sCluster.
-* From that catalog, import the Vantiq Camel assembly or assemblies desired, providing the configuration properties as requested.
+* From that catalog, install the Vantiq Camel assembly or assemblies desired, providing the configuration properties as requested.
   * These configuration properties will often include addressing information and credentials for the remote systems.
     It is strongly suggested that credential information (or other confidential information) be stored in Vantiq Secrets, and referenced using the `@secrets()` notation.

 ## Using the Vantiq Camel Assemblies

 Once installed, each Vantiq Camel assembly creates a source & service for interacting with that source.

 The source is defined and implemented via a [Camel Connector](../camelConnector/README.md).
 To run the Camel Connector, please see the [Camel Connector overview](../camelConnector/README.md).
 To deploy said connector using a Vantiq K8sCluster, see [Deploying the Camel Connector to Kubernetes](#deploying-the-camel-connector-to-kubernetes)